jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 In inspecting hydrogen flame visibility, the equivalence ratio, denoted as $phi$, plays a crucial role. $phi$ is defined as the ratio of the actual air-fuel ratio to the stoichiometric air-fuel ratio for combustion @Salaudeen2019.
 An equivalence ratio of $phi = 1$ represents optimal combustibility, while lower values of $phi$ indicate suboptimal combustion conditions.
 The experimental results reveal a direct relationship between $phi$ and flame visibility: as $phi$ increases, the flame becomes more visible.
 The specific experimental conditions for these observations are detailed in the description of @fig_21.
-Notably, @schefer2009visible concludes that low ambient lighting conditions are conducive to better flame visibility, an important consideration for practical hydrogen flame detection.
+Notably, @schefer2009visible concludes that low ambient lighting conditions are conducive to better flame visibility, an important concern for practical hydrogen flame detection.
 Comprehensive information on hydrogen-air mixing limits for various ignition types and other relevant parameters are provided in @tab_25.
 It is critical to emphasize that under standard conditions ($0 " " degree.c$ and $1.01325 "bar"$), hydrogen exhibits a wide flammability range, being flammable at air concentrations of $4% "to" 75.6%$.
 Moreover, hydrogen becomes detonable within a narrower but still significant range of $18% "to" 58.9%$ air content.